chiropractic adjustment for back pain

 The Chiropractic Research Movement

 The critical mass that chiropractic has achieved in the health industry is partly due to a concerted effort to bolster its scientific foundation.
-As evidence-based practice becomes the gold standard in healthcare, chiropractic researchers have responded by conducting clinical trials and publishing studies that affirm the efficacy and safety of chiropractic treatments.
+As evidence-based practice becomes the standard in healthcare, chiropractic researchers have responded by conducting clinical trials and publishing studies that affirm the efficacy and safety of chiropractic treatments.

 For example, the relationship between chiropractic care and the relief of back pain has been well-documented in the scientific literature, with numerous studies illustrating chiropractic as a viable treatment option.
 This research has been pivotal in bridging the gap between chiropractic and conventional medicine, providing a shared language of evaluation and discourse.